 The camshafts in the Frontier’s engine are driven by a hardened steel chain, with no maintenance needs.
 The Ridgeline’s camshafts are driven by a rubber belt that needs periodic replacement.
 If the Ridgeline’s cam drive belt breaks the engine could be severely damaged when the pistons hit the opened valves.

 J.D.
-Power and Associates rated the Frontier first among midsize pickups in their 2017 Initial Quality Study.
-The Ridgeline was rated third.
+Power and Associates rated the Frontier first among midsize pickups in their 2018 Initial Quality Study.
+The Ridgeline isn’t in the top three.

 The Frontier’s optional 4.0 DOHC V6 produces 19 lbs.-ft. more torque (281 vs. 262) than the Ridgeline’s 3.5 SOHC V6.